Paul Sherwen: 1985 tour

 On the first day in the mountains of the 1985 Tour de France, Sherwen crashed in the first kilometre before the race had left Épinal.
 With Bernard Hinault setting a fast pace, Sherwen had little chance to regain the other riders.
 He rode solo for six hours over six mountains, accompanied by a motorcycle outrider, and was over an hour behind the stage winner, and 23 minutes outside the cut-off – the Tour publicity caravan had started its return journey and had to move to one side to allow Sherwen to complete the stage.
 However, again, his courage and endurance were rewarded by reinstatement – he was able to continue and went on to finish this Tour which would be his last.

 Sherwen joined Raleigh in 1986 alongside Mark Bell, Paul Watson, Jon Clay and Jeff Williams.
 He retired after two seasons winning the British road race championship in 1987 his final season.
 He then managed the Banana-Raleigh team until Raleigh pulled out at the end of 1989.
 During this time, he worked as a co-commentator with Phil Liggett for Channel 4's coverage of the Tour de France, with the pair making their debut together on the Tour in 1986.
 After Banana-Raleigh, Sherwen worked as the Public Relations Director for the American Motorola Cycling Team.
 He was also considered for the position of Performance Director at British Cycling in 1997, but lost out to Peter Keen.

-Later career
+Broadcasting career

-Up until the conclusion of the 2018 Tour de France, Sherwen provided the commentary broadcast internationally for many television networks including Australia's SBS Network and the United States' NBC Sports with Phil Liggett.
+Up until the conclusion of the 2018 Tour de France, Sherwen provided the commentary broadcast internationally for many television networks including Australia's SBS Network, Canada's Outdoor Life Network, and the United States' CBS, ABS, and NBC Sports with Phil Liggett.
+An obituary in the New York Times referred to him as a "voice of the Tour de France" and detailed some of his on-air antics and his collaboration with Phil Liggett, with whom, he estimated, he spent 150 days per year on the road.
+He covered the Tour de France for thirty-three years.

 Personal life and death

 Sherwen lived in Kampala, Uganda and had interests in a gold mine in Busitema.
 He travelled regularly between Uganda and the United States.
-Sherwen and Liggett then commentated for NBC Sports only.

 Sherwen died of heart failure on 2 December 2018 at his home in Kampala at the age of 62.
-He is survived by his wife Katherine and their two children Margaux and Alexander.
+He is survived by his wife and their two children.

+Sherwen was active in a number of humanitarian projects in Uganda, including a "a group that distributed bicycles and trained bicycle mechanics in Uganda", and a foundation was started in his name.